smasuti/rheology/readme.md

 want to use the MPI then consider replacing the mpif90 with gfortran or suitable compiler.
 The code is mainly tested on MacOS, but can be easily compiled on Windows if the suitable libraries and compilers are installed.
-Once successfully compiler, you can run the following command:

-Go to the examples directory and execute the bash script to get started.
+Once successfully compiled, you can go to the examples directory and execute the bash script to get started.

 Make sure to write the config file correctly and keep all the data in the same directory.
 Best place to start would be to familiarise with benchmark example.